Mahfuzshihab/hrApp/README.md

 ---

 ## Personal Reflection
-This project improved my React skills, especially state management and component design.
-Integrating a backend with `json-server` deepened my understanding of asynchronous data and server communication.
-Deploying both frontend and backend taught me valuable lessons in real-world app setup and environment configuration. i started doing this very lately, in the end of summer vacation.
-Certainly i enjoyed the hr app journey.
+Every project teaches something .
+This project helped me to improve my React skills, especially state management, hooks and axios.
+Backend with json-server and deploying both frontend and backend taught me real-world app setup and environment configuration.
+I started doing this very lately, in the end of summer vacation.
+Certainly I enjoyed the hr app journey.

 ---